In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-Maybe an accidental nap doesn’t sound like too big of a deal.
-For me, someone who never naps even when she’s sick or was up too late the night before, it was the sign I needed to finally understand that things had to change.
+Maybe an accidental crash nap doesn’t sound like too big of a deal.
+For me, someone who never naps even when she’s sick or was up too late the night before, it was a sign.
+A sign that I needed to finally understand that things had to change.

-Burnout is something aspiring solopreneurs are likely to encounter at some point.
-We’re trying to launch legitimate, sustainable, the-real-deal businesses — while somehow managing to juggle an existing career working for someone else, families, friends, other responsibilities, plus more.
+Burnout is something aspiring business owners and veteran freelancers are likely to encounter at some point.
+We’re trying to launch legitimate, sustainable, the-real-deal businesses.
+And we’re doing this while somehow juggling an existing career, families, friends, other responsibilities, plus more.

-It’s an understatement to say we’re working hard to make our business dreams into realities.
-From personal experience, solopreneurs are some of the most dedicated, hard-working, and driven people I’ve ever met.
+It’s an understatement to say you’re working hard to make your business dreams into realities.
+From personal experience, mindful business owners are some of the most dedicated, hard-working, and driven people I’ve ever met.

-But such determined individuals are even more likely to experience burnout simply because most of the time, it’s hard for us to know when we’ve pushed too hard, and done way too much.
+But such determined individuals are even more likely to experience burnout.
+Why?
+Simply because most of the time, it’s hard for us to know when we’ve pushed too hard, and done way too much.

 Take this opportunity to pull back and look at the big picture.
-Organize your clients, your assignments, your responsibilities, and your back-end work.
+Create a better system for organize clients, assignments and daily responsibilities.